 Right now I can not do consults.
 I have a very long waiting list that I will work through when I get back to work.

-My work is done by phone.
-People set up an appointment by e-mail and then call at the appointed time for the consultation.
-You do not need to be with your pet when you call.
-I need the phone to talk with humans, not with the animals; their language is telepathic.
+For my active clients: My work is still done by phone.
+Active clients set up an appointment by e-mail and then call at the appointed time for the consultation.
 I set my fee schedule by time so that people can talk with more than one animal in the same consultation.

 Fee Schedule 15 minutes $45.00 U.S.